solana-labs/solana/docs/src/cli/install-solana-cli-tools.md

 safecoin --version
 ```

-- After a successful install, `solana-install update` may be used to easily
+- After a successful install, `safecoin-install update` may be used to easily
   update the Safecoin software to a newer version at any time.

 ---